 Place a packing list, your business card, invoice, note with your address and “return to” information, or any other identification you need in the package before sealing it.

 Use durable packing tape to seal the box.
 Pay special attention to its bottom edges, as they should be secured even better than the top of the box.

-Write your name, complete address, instruction on how to open the package, and all other necessary for shipping, delivery, and unpacking information directly on the box.
+Write your name, complete address, instructions on how to open the package, and all other information necessary for shipping, delivery, and unpacking directly on the box.
 You can also use special stick-on labels for that.
 Moreover, don’t forget about other important shipping labels, like “Fragile,” “Handle with care,” “This side up,” “Top load only,” and so on.

 This box-within-a-box packing method is the most reliable one used for shipping fragile items.
 However, if you need to transport a truly unique collection of antique glassware, it is better to use professional shipping services specializing in the local and international transportation of fine art pieces.
 At Fine Art Shippers, we will take care of your precious possessions providing them with the protection they need – and all this at an affordable price!